James DarbyJames Darby

 • More retailers adding API options

-• Supplementing (not replacing) EDI
+• Supplementing (not replacing) EDI, as Supply Chain Dive has documented

 • Real-time becoming expected